Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ![](/assets/levelup.jpg)

 **Something to remember!** \
 Labour in New Zealand is just crazy expensive, so my suggestion is to do as much as you can: like tidying up and DIYs and let the rest be handled by the professionals.
+We only got two things done by the tradies: installing the new fence and compacting the ground, the rest were carried by us.
+Honestly, most of the heavy work was done by Shanika since my back was injured.
+Kudos to him, he was just AMAZING!

 ### 3. Prepare the raised bed